Barbizon 63: History

 Developers started constructing speculative developments on the Upper East Side in the late 19th century, and many upper-class families had moved to the neighborhood by the beginning of the 20th century.
 Temple Beth-El, one of several synagogues that had relocated from the Lower East Side northward during the late 19th century, had relocated to the southeast corner of 63rd Street and Lexington Avenue in 1873.
 Temple Rodeph Sholom acquired the synagogue in 1892.
 During the early 20th century, the open-air Park Avenue main line was placed in a tunnel, and the New York City Subway was built in the area, spurring further high-rise development around Lexington Avenue.
 This prompted The New York Times to say in 1923 that Lexington Avenue was "undergoing a transformation very similar to that which has made Park Avenue within recent years the most magnificent apartment house thoroughfare in the world".

-In the years following World War I, there had been a great increase in the number of female college students, which had long been underrepresented in higher education compared to their male counterparts.
+In the years following World War I, there had been a great increase in the number of female college students, who had long been underrepresented in higher education compared to their male counterparts.
 Most of these women planned to go into business, professional or social-science careers after graduation, so they planned to move to urban areas with suitable jobs.
 However, there was a shortage of housing units available in New York City due to inflation and rent controls implemented during World War I, and the few available apartments tended to be overly expensive.
 Moreover, options such as hotels and lodges tended to be biased toward men, while self-supporting women's homes mostly catered toward the immigrants and the working class.
-Just prior to the Barbizon's construction, only three women's hotels in the city accommodated businesswomen: the Martha Washington Hotel, Rutledge Hotel, and Allerton Hotel.
+Just prior to the Barbizon's construction, only three women's hotels in the city accommodated businesswomen: the Martha Washington Hotel, the Rutledge Hotel, and the Allerton Hotel.